6 Badass Content Writing Examples That Are Actually Useful

 It’s funny—when I looked around for some content writing examples online, I couldn’t find anything that was good…

-Write Your Homepage Last… Start with Your Contact Page
+Write Your Homepage Last… Start with Your Contact Page Because It Matters to Your Target Audience

-Because it’s fucking easy.
+Because it’s easy.

-And you know what’s not fucking easy?
+And you know what’s not easy?

-Writing in fucking general.
+Writing in general.

-…So, any-fucking-way, we start with the contact page because it’s easy.
+We start with the contact page because it’s easy.
 You can do it.
 A caveman could do it.
 And we love cavemen and that commercial.

 Orrrrrrrrrr you take a long break, but goddammit, you finished something, and you deserve that break.

-(P. fucking S. You actually do deserve that break if writing isn’t your thing.
+(P.S.
+You actually do deserve that break if writing isn’t your thing.
 You know what’s not my thing?
 Gymnastics.
 If you asked me to do the things my kid can do in gymnastics, I would get a hernia, break my hips, and go to the hospital.
-And if I was able to do a single fucking somersault, I would be so proud I would treat myself to a cake and take a break for a month.
-If something isn’t your thing, it’s actually fucking okay for it to take forever, and I would expect it to.
+And if I was able to do a single somersault, I would be so proud I would treat myself to a cake and take a break for a month.
+If something isn’t your thing, it’s actually okay for it to take forever, and I would expect it to.
 End profanity-filled inspirational speech.)

 What should your contact page look like?
 Let’s talk specifics (unlike the god-awful moron-tier shit that’s ranking for the keyword phrase content writing examples currently).

-How to Write a Fucking Contact Page
+How Content Writers Can Write a Contact Page

 And then really think about that, and then think about what they need, and then think about what you need.

-For example, you may not have a brick-and-mortar store, which means you may not want to put an address on your contact page (even though the dickheads at Google want you to, and let me just tell you, it took them many years to realize that, perhaps, not everyone wanted to put their fucking address on there).
+For example, you may not have a brick-and-mortar store, which means you may not want to put an address on your contact page (even though the dickheads at Google want you to, and let me just tell you, it took them many years to realize that, perhaps, not everyone wanted to put their address on there).

 However, you might want to put a service area on there.

-You might also want to put a contact form, or you might not—you might want them to opt-in to get awesome fucking emails from you (like the ones you can get from me by opting in here), or you might not have a fucking email list (which is stupid of you, but you know, fucking whatever bro).
+You might also want to put a contact form, or you might not—you might want them to opt-in to get awesome emails from you (like the ones you can get from me by opting in here), or you might not have a email list (which is stupid of you, but you know, whatever bro).

-Consider putting these fucking items on there:
+Consider putting these items on there:

-- NAP (name (of your business), address, phone number)
+• NAP (name (of your business), address, phone number)

-- Service area or list of states/cities/counties/towns/townships/city-states/fiefdoms served
+• Service area or list of states/cities/counties/towns/townships/city-states/fiefdoms served

-- Contact form (ask for name and email at least, possibly address, phone number, what the fuck they need help with, and a space for them to write their stupid little message to you.
-I also like little fucking checklists on here so someone can quickly tell you about the product or service they’re interested in)
+• Contact form (ask for name and email at least, possibly address, phone number, what they need help with, and a space for them to write their stupid little message to you.

-- Hours (if you got ’em)
+• Hours (if you got ’em)

-Here’s an example of a contact page that I think does a pretty fucking good job of this:
+Here’s an example of a contact page that I think does a pretty good job of this:

-Now isn’t that fucking nice?
+Now isn’t that nice?

 Now what?